striebwj/classicpress_installer/README.md

 ### To Do
  - [ ] Dynamically get the latest version of ClassicPress
  - [ ] Make use of the `-dev` flag to install the latest nightly release

+---

+This is a fork of the [Laravel Installer](https://github.com/laravel/installer/).